-Please find enclosed Sampling and Analysis Plan ("SAP") for 751-785 Seventh Street in Oakland, California.
+Please find enclosed the finalized Sampling and Analysis Plan ("SAP") for 751-785 Seventh Street in Oakland, California.
 The SAP provides the details for a soil gas survey at the subject property.
+The SAP was review and approved by the U.S. Environmental Protection Agency in a memorandum, dated 28 September 2011.
 If you have any questions or comments, please contact us at your convenience.